Does Microsoft 365 back up your data?

 How do we change the retention policy in Microsoft 365?

 Retention policies can be applied in a variety of manners depending on the retention and deletion needs of an organization.
 They can be set to apply across an entire tenant or configured to affect only certain users and/or locations.
 Similarly, policies can be applied across all content types or restricted to content meeting specified conditions.
 For more detailed information on Microsoft 365 retention policies and how to manage them, please see Microsoft’s overview of retention policies.

 How long does Microsoft 365 keep emails?

 The default retention setting for all messages and folders within Microsoft 365 is “Never Delete”.
 As such, Microsoft 365 emails and the contents of which should remain accessible unless acted upon by the user or systematically deleted via custom retention policy.
-In other words, Microsoft Office 365 has no stated policy of deleting emails automatically once they reach a certain age.
+In other words, Microsoft 365 has no stated policy of deleting emails automatically once they reach a certain age.

 How long does Microsoft 365 keep deleted emails?

 In the event that an email is deleted, it is first moved to the Deleted Items folder, which also has an unlimited retention setting.
 Items can be manually restored by the end user from the Deleted Items folder.
 If an item is deleted from this folder it moves to the Recoverable Items folder, which has a retention period of 14 days (admins can extend this period to a maximum of 30 days).
 Users and admins can recover items from this folder one at a time via a process known as Single Item Recovery.
 Once an item exceeds the retention period or is further deleted, it is moved to the Purge Folder.

 Can you recover purged emails?